nextcloud/documentation/developer_manual/exapp_development/tech_details/api/events_listener.rst

 Events Listener
 ===============

-This API allows you to listen to `Nextcloud events <https://docs.nextcloud.com/server/latest/developer_manual/basics/events.html#events>`_
+This API allows you to listen to :doc:`Nextcloud events <../../../basics/events>`.

-Currently only **limited** numbers of events are supported.
+Currently only a **limited** number of events are supported.

 Please let us know if there are any specific event we should add support to.

 .. note::

-	Unlike PHP events, all information from events comes to ExApp **asynchronously**, more like a notification system to no slow down the server.
+	Unlike PHP events, all information from events comes to the ExApp **asynchronously**, more like a notification system in order to not slow down the server.

 Register
 ^^^^^^^^